andrejcode/andrejcode/README.md

 ## 👥 Leadership Experience

 As a Junior Team Lead, I help and motivate other students, guiding them to find solutions themselves.
-I assist the Senior Team Lead in Agile-based stand-ups.
+I perform code reviews for other students, providing constructive feedback to help them improve their code quality and skills.
+Additionally, I assist the Senior Team Lead in Agile-based stand-ups.

 ## 🔍 More About Me